Cyreus/Green-Chat/README.md

 # Explanation
-I developed a basic chat app with Socket protocol.
+I developed a basic chat app with SocketIO.